Frequently Asked Questions

 Most barcodes are printed in black on white, but this is not compulsory – you can print your barcode in other colours if you choose to.
 However, make sure that there is a good degree of contrast between the vertical black bars and the white spaces, and thoroughly test your barcode (with scanning machines) before using it.

 We have some sample images here

-Books need an ISBN number, and magazines need an ISSN number.
-You need to get one of these numbers assigned to your publication (through the appropriate organisation), and then come back to us and order the barcode images for your number online.
-We will then email your barcode images to you & you can start using them on your book or magazine.
+for details on obtaining an ISBN Number), and then come back to us and order the barcode images for your number online.
+We will then email your barcode images to you & you can start using them on your book.

 Magazines need an ISSN number.
 You need to get one of these numbers assigned to your publication (please see Magazine Barcodes